Turning local climate action into national solutions.

 LC3 guides draw on shared research and local experience.

-Created by Efficiency Canada and funded by LC3, this guide contains content for municipalities to understand tiered codes, the advantages of adopting an ambitious tier, and how to use the new codes to achieve net-zero emissions by 2050.
+This guide contains content for municipalities to understand tiered codes, the advantages of adopting an ambitious tier, and how to use the new codes to achieve net-zero emissions by 2050.

 From Climate Emergency Declaration to Net Zero Emissions Building Standards: A Roadmap for Municipal Action